Wendy Foden

-Wendy Foden is a conservation biologist, best known for her work on climate change impacts on biodiversity.
+Wendy Foden is a conservation biologist, best known for her work on climate change impacts on biodiversity loss.

 Education

 While completing her master's degree at the University of Cape Town (2001), she discovered a latitudinal pattern of die-off of quiver trees (Aloidendron dichotomum) suggesting that climate change could be to blame.
 She received funding to further the study, working with Guy Midgley at the South African National Biodiversity Institute in Cape Town.
 Foden spent much of 2001–2003 surveying Quiver Trees in Namibia and the arid regions of western South Africa and set up long term monitoring to track changes.
 Her findings confirmed a clear trend of increasing mortality along gradients from south (polewards) to north (towards the equator) and from higher to lower altitudes, suggesting that the species is responding to a poleward shift in its suitable climate, but that colonization at the leading range edge is lagging.
 The study was published in 2007 and was one of the first of its time to document climate change impacts on plants, arid ecosystems or in Africa.
 The work formed the main focus of a TVE Documentary, "All of a quiver", screened on BBC World in April 2007.